ECE 209: Circuits and Electronics Laboratory

 For the lab reports you submit to me, you do not need an abstract nor any appendices.
 With the possible exception of hand-drawn figures, all material should be in-line with the text of the document.

-Regardless of your section choices, be sure to pay attention to the course policies on lab reports (e.g., include a cover page with table number, group member names, my name, section, etc.).
+Regardless of your section choices, be sure to pay attention to the course policies on lab reports (e.g., include a cover page with table number, group member names, instructor name, section, etc.).

 Technical Details